CHARITY Today wants to make sure everybody understands the enormous power that lies behind a smile.

 Take a moment and think about how a simple smile can be one of the most powerful tools at our disposal… and we all have one.

-So to help everyone understand the power of a smile they have put together some of their favourite facts about smiles:
+So to help everyone understand the power of a smile we’ve put together some of our favourite facts about smiles:

-1. Charles Darwin who was one of the first to really look at the power of a smile.
-He noted that smiling is truly universal, unlike other physical actions such as body language, or verbal communication, which differs from culture-to-culture, we all understand a smile and the feelings behind it.
+1. Charles Darwin was one of the first to really look at the power of a smile.
+He noted that smiling is truly universal, unlike other physical actions such as body language, or verbal communication, which differs from culture to culture, we all understand a smile and the feelings behind it.

 2. Smiles are hugely infectious.
 So even if we don’t feel much happier straight away, by smiling the people around us are more likely to smile, and that can then improve our mood as well.

 3. A smile can really have a big effect on our relationships.
 More than half of people make a smile one of the first things that people notice about others and one of the most attractive features people can have.

 4. A smile can also benefit our professional life too.
 A smile is seen as friendly and trustworthy; interviewers are likely to find candidates far more appealing if they go for a job interview with a smile on their face.

 5. It really is easier to smile too, we’re sure you would have heard that it takes fewer muscles to smile than frown, this really is true 43 to frown and only 17 to smile.

 World Smile Day is an excellent opportunity to let you know about the power of a smile and discuss how important oral health can be to our confidence, happiness and health.

 You may have heard in the press about the number of children with oral health problems.
 New statistics revealed more than 33,000 children were admitted to the hospital for tooth extractions under general anaesthetic in the last year alone.